 The Ruins of Hampi, Karnataka

-Stretched across a vast, rocky landscape that’s almost lunar at times, the ruins of Hampi date back to the 1300s when the city was the capital of the mediaeval Vijayanagara Empire.
+Stretched across a vast, rocky landscape that’s almost lunar at times, the ruins of Hampi date back to the 1300s when the city was the capital of the medieval Vijayanagara Empire.
 Conquered and then abandoned in 1565, the city slowly crumbled.
-Today, what’s left is an incredible collection of golden monuments, temples, tombs and other ruins that’ll give you a visceral sense of the grandeur and sophistication of this ancient empire.
+Today, what’s left is an incredible collection of golden monuments, temples, tombs, and other ruins that’ll give you a visceral sense of the grandeur and sophistication of this ancient empire.

 Final thoughts…